Knave-De-Coeur/Event-Manager/README.md

 Php based event manager back end.

 ## Overview
-Build a basic event management app to track event venues in Malta.
+A basic event management app to track event venues in Malta.
 Before registering venues, the app will be used to populate and manage the list of cities and venue categories.

-### Back-end requirements;
-- PHP without any framework
-- MySQL or PostgreSQL for persistent storage
-- Redis for caching purposes

-### Front-end requirements;
-- Vue.js or AngularJS

 ### Description;
 - The user should be able to list, add, edit and delete cities and categories.